allegro/blog/_posts/2021-10-07-how-to-ruin-elasticsearch-performance-part-ii.md

 Thinking about indexing and index segments, you have to notice that merging partial results from each segment is an operation similar to OR-ing (though it additionally has to account for document removal and updates).
 This leads to the conclusion that having many segments hurts search performance, especially for popular keywords whose postings lists are large to start with.
 Indeed, this actually happens.
-Performance may vary significantly depending on the number of segments, and the optimum is just a single segment in your index.
+Performance may vary significantly depending on the number of segments, and the optimum is having just a single segment in your index.
 In Elastic, you can use the [force merge](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/indices-forcemerge.html) API to reduce the number of segments after indexing.
 I have actually worked with a product in which data was never indexed incrementally, but instead the whole index was rebuilt from scratch and force-merged to a single segment after each update.
-This was a relatively small index with high search traffic and big gains in search performance (on the order of two times shorter response times) were the reason for this seemingly wasteful indexation process.
+This was a relatively small index with high search traffic, so big gains in search performance (on the order of two times shorter response times) were a justifiable reason for this seemingly wasteful indexation process.

 ## Complex queries in disguise

 Some queries seem simple, but are actually very complex for the search engine to handle.
-One example is prefix queries such as `cat*` which match documents containing any words starting with `cat`.
+One example is prefix queries such as `cat*` (which matches documents containing any words starting with `cat`).
 It turns out that unless you do something special, such a query is likely to be handled as an OR-query with all words matching the prefix: `(cat OR catamaran OR catapult OR category OR ...)`.
-Keeping in mind that queries with the OR operator can be expensive, you can notice the risk here: there may be lots and lots of words in the resulting expression, and this increases the cost of merging their corresponding postings lists.
+Keeping in mind that queries with the OR operator can be expensive, you see the risk: there may be lots and lots of words in the resulting expression, increasing the cost of merging their corresponding postings lists.
 In most datasets, a query such as `a*`, with probably thousands of individual postings lists, each containing millions of documents, can take ages to finish and even bring down the whole cluster.

 Another type of query which looks simple at first glance but can (or rather, used to) be very costly is range searches in numeric and date fields.
 Let’s say you want to limit